Bill Self: Kansas

+In the 2010–11 season, Self led the Jayhawks past North Carolina to end the season at number 2 on the all-time wins list, trailing leader Kentucky by 14 games (List of teams with the most victories in NCAA Division I men's college basketball).
+The Jayhawks entered the 2012 NCAA tournament as a #2-seed in the Midwest Regional and ultimately lost in the championship game to Kentucky 67–59.
+The Jayhawks concluded the year with a 32–7 record, and Self was named the Naismith Coach of the Year.
 On November 18, 2016, after an 86–65 win over Siena, Self passed Ted Owens for most wins at Allen Fieldhouse with 207.
 On December 6, 2016, Self achieved his 600th win with a 105–62 win over UMKC.
 He is the 9th fastest coach in NCAA history to win 600 games.
 On February 18, 2017, Self was announced as one of 14 finalists named from over 100 candidates to be inducted into the Naismith Memorial Basketball Hall of Fame in his first year of eligibility.
 The inductees were announced April 3 prior to the National Championship game.
-The team went on to win the Big 12 regular season title for a record 13th straight season.
-The team was led by guard Frank Mason who went on to be the consensus National Player of the Year.
+Under Bill Self, the Kansas Jayhawks set the NCAA record for most consecutive conference regular-season titles in college basketball history with 14 straight Big 12 titles.
+That streak ran from the 2004-05 season through the 2017-18 season.
+It surpassed the former record held by UCLA who won 13 straight Pacific-8 (Pac-8) conference titles from 1967 to 1979 under coach John Wooden.